ActionCactus/halo-sdk/src/api-blueprints.md

 # Data Structures

+## Setting Field (object)
+This model represents an HTML field representation.

 ### Properties
 + `type` (enum, optional) - The HTML input tag type.
 See the Setting Field Type model for more information.
     + `TEXT`